coordinape/coordinape/README.md

 ## Running tests

 - Setup: Set `HARDHAT_ARCHIVE_RPC_URL` in `.env` to the URL of an RPC node with access to archive data.
 It's used to set up a mainnet fork for the test environment
-  - Could use your Infura project ID: `https://mainnet.infura.io/v3/your_project_id`
+  - Could use your Alchemy Ethereum Mainnet RPC URL: `https://eth-mainnet.g.alchemy.com/v2/your_api_key`

 For a one-off test run, run `yarn test:ci`.
 This starts test instances of Hasura, Postgres, and the web app, populates them with test data, and runs both Jest and Cypress tests against them.